shereefb/mm/_cards/addict.md

 toc: true
 toc_label: Quick Jump
 ---
-#printed The Addict is a lover who is avoiding pain and focused on the outside world for pleasure.
+ The Addict is a lover who is avoiding pain and focused on the outside world for pleasure.
 He's always restless, and always searching for something "more."
 He is hungry to experience the next thing, and doesn't accept limit on his pleasure or recognize healthy boundaries.

 ## Shadow Declarations